Incident intelligence

 GenticFlow aggregates the related signals into an incident, checks every affected endpoint, compares them against healthy machines, identifies common factors, and updates the incident with scope, timeline, likely cause, and next action.

-Can incidents trigger remediation?
+Can incidents trigger a response?

 Yes.
 Incidents can route into included resolution playbooks, custom automation workflows, or technician investigation depending on confidence, risk, approval policy, and verification requirements.